Why Organic & Fair Trade?

 Organic clothes have become increasingly popular over the last few years.
 Starting with celebrities, now many people choose to buy organic, particularly for young children.
 Organic cotton baby clothes are free from toxic and persistent pesticides which means they are better for the soil, water, skin, and air.

+Some of our bodysuits are made from bamboo.
 Bamboo is a very fast growing member of the grass family which grows mainly in east Asia.
-Although use of Bamboo fibres in fabrics for clothing has gained popularity, very few growers or manufacturers have been certified as organic producers so most bamboo clothes are not certified organic.
-In part this is because Bamboo is naturally a very sustainable product.
+Although use of bamboo fibres in fabrics for clothing has gained popularity, very few growers or manufacturers have been certified as organic producers so most bamboo clothes are not certified organic.
+In part this is because bamboo is naturally a very sustainable product.

 - It grows quickly and requires no pesticides or fertilisers.